starkyru/shop-com-test/README.md

 * The biggest issue is with `productsSlice.ts` caching requests without any mapping.
 It was made for simplicity, but it prevents me from making infinity scroll.
 It can be solved easily, by removing `start` and `perPage` from the hash and adding last loaded `start` map per request.
-* There is no way to manage async stuff/actions yet.
+* There is no way to manage async stuff/actions (except async thunks) yet.
 Usually I do this with Redux Sagas.
-* Images should be chosen according a resolution.
+* Images should be chosen according a resolution, but I'm just taking first from the `sizes` array.

 ## FEATURES TODO: